KrishArul26/Autonomous-Vehicle-Running-with-Line-Navigation-and-Object-Detection-Using-OpenCV-and-AI-Techniques-/README.md

 <h3 align="left"> Lane Detection</h3>

-<h4 align="left"> This project involves locating lane lines in an image using Python and OpenCV.</h4>
+<h4 align="left"> This project involves locating lane lines in an image using Python and k OpenCV.</h4>